AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 - Reiterate who I am (also I'll be available in May!)
 - Can find the slides here: (short url & QR code)
 - Links to further reading
+  - Lots of the code stolen directly from the K6 docs!
+So you can find most of it there!
 - Q&A